 When graphics pipes are allocated to the OpenGL Vizserver sessions by the OpenGL Vizserver server manager, there are two types of allocation methods used: static pipe allocation and dynamic pipe allocation.
 The terms static and dynamic refer to the mobility of graphics pipes between XDM and OpenGL Vizserver.

-This section describes the policy for allocating graphics pipes by the server manager and the process for configuring with this policy.
+This section describes the policy for allocating graphics pipes by the server manager and the process for configuring with this policy in the following subsections: